The Island with No Name (1st Level Adventure for D&D 5e) – Part 3

-Looking into the mouth, players will find a dark, 60’ long square stone passage that is 10’ wide and 10’ tall.
-The stonework is ancient, but generally intact.
-The hallway ends in a staircase that descend down 20′.
+Looking into the mouth, players will find a dark, 60-foot long square stone passage that is 10’ wide and 10’ high.
+The stonework is ancient but generally intact.
+The hallway ends in a staircase that descends 20 feet.

 Halfway down the hallway, there are two side-by-side 5-foot-square pressure plates that are triggered by 20 pounds or more.
 When either of the plates is triggered, four poisoned darts shoot out from spring-loaded tubes in the walls.
 Each dart makes a ranged attack (+8 to hit) against a random target within 10 feet of the triggered pressure plate.
 Any creature hit by a dart takes 2 (1d4) piercing damage and must make a DC 13 Constitution saving throw, taking 3 (1d6) poison damage on a failed save, or half as much damage on a successful one.
 Dust and dirt obscures the tiny holes in the walls through which the darts are fired, but they can be spotted with a successful DC 13 Wisdom (Perception) check.
 With a careful inspection of the floor and a successful DC 15 Wisdom (Perception) check, a character notes irregularities in the floor’s tile patterns that reveal the pressure plates.
 Wedging an iron spike or similar object under a plate prevents that plate from being triggered.
 Stuffing the wall holes adjacent to a pressure plate with cloth or wax prevents the darts from being fired.
 Triggering either plate fires the darts and disables the trap until it is reloaded.

 1a – ENTRANCE CHAMBER

 You descend down the stairs into the temple and enter a dark room with odd angles, roughly 30 feet wide and 25 feet at its deepest with a 15-foot high ceiling.
 Across the room, a short staircase ascends to a raised antechamber.